Summary

 Explain

-Display slide 14 and divide the class into two groups.
+Once norms have been established as a class, display slide 15 and divide the class into two groups.
 Explain to students that these two groups will be the inner and outer circles of the Socratic Seminar.

 The role of the outer circle of students is to quietly record observations of the speakers.
 The presence of this outer circle will help the speakers be more conscious of their participation.
 With peers observing and listening, students tend to put more effort into participating in a meaningful way.